ameseee/kwk-curriculum-site/web-app/lessons/box-model-display/index.md

 Each element is a rectangular box.
 CSS leverages the **box model** to control layout and design.
 An HTML element is made up of its content and the padding, border, and margins surrounding it.

 Up until now, we haven't used CSS to create space or "breathing room" between elements.
-Let's look at Michelle Obama's [twitter account](https://twitter.com/MichelleObama) for some examples:
+Let's look at Michelle Obama's <a target="blank" href="https://twitter.com/MichelleObama">twitter account</a> for some examples:

 <img class="small" src="./assets/michelle-twitter.png" alt="Michelle Obama's Twitter Profile card">